robbiemcmullense/se-web-ui/src-core/src/components/radio/readme.md

 ### `setRequired() => Promise<void>`

-Set the required property on the radio button element.
+Sets the required property on the radio button element.

 #### Returns